ExtinctionHD/SteelEngine/README.md

 # SteelEngine
-Render engine based on Vulkan API backend, with RTX support
+Render engine with Vulkan API backend and RTX support